 Some people have/had problems in viewing certain web sites when using some versions of Microsoft’s Internet Explorer (such as IE9).
 To get around this, Microsoft developed a Compatibility Mode which was more flexible in dealing with such sites than its Standard Mode.
 To turn that on, whilst viewing the site, click on the Tools Menu and enter ‘Compatibility View settings’ then simply click on the Add button there to add the relevant site to the sites for which ‘Compatibility View’ is applied.

 Some versions of IE provide an option to print all documents linked to the current page.
 If that option has been turned on and you are trying to print out a page from the Families Database, the printer may try to print the whole database.
-Given that the database contains more than 5,000 pages, that is likely to cause your printer and hence your computer a bit of a problem.
+Given that the database contains well over 6,000 pages, that is likely to cause your printer and hence your computer a bit of a problem, probably making it freeze.
 You may be able to exit the freeze by using the standard Ctrl+Alt+Del combination and ending the printer application.
 If that does not work then you may have to turn off the computer and start again.
 To avoid this problem, simply click on your Print control, go to the Options tab, and ensure that the ‘Print all linked documents’ box has not been turned on.
 If it has been turned on, just turn it off.

 I am reasonably confident that, except as reported above, all of the basics of this site will work well for just about everybody.
 However, even if every site you have recently visited is perfect in every way, it seems that sometimes a ‘gremlin’ can arrive in your computer through some form of Internet ‘glitch’.
-[Apologies if this is too technical for you!]
-If you are having a problem, having tried (and properly followed) anything suggested above that seems to be applicable, it is possible that the problem has in fact been solved but you are not able to see that because your computer’s memory has stored the problem and is repeating it.
+If you are having a problem, having tried (and properly followed) anything suggested above that seems to be applicable, it is possible that the problem has in fact been solved but you are not able to see that because your computer’s memory has stored the problem and is repeating it, perhaps because of some kind of ‘cookie blockage’.
 This is surprisingly common.
 Normally, simple steps clear it:

 – hold down the ‘Ctrl’ key on your keyboard and press F5 (this should force your browser to refresh its look at the page, an alternative to this is Ctrl+Shift+R).